lealceldeiro/gems/JavaConcurrencyInPractice/README.md

-# Java Concurrency in Practice - Notes
+# Java Concurrency in Practice

 Main notes taken from the book [Java Concurrency in Practice ](https://jcip.net/)